Definition of Blank Verse

 So far from cheer and from your former state,

 That I distrust you.
 Yet, though I distrust,

-Hamlet is a perfect example of a typical blank verse.
-It is written in iambic pentameter.
+Hamlet gives us a perfect example of a typical blank verse, written in iambic pentameter.
 Shakespeare employed the deliberate effort to use the syllables in a particular way.
-Shakespeare brought variation by using caesuras (pause) in the middle of the line, as in the third line.
+He brought variation by using caesuras (pause) in the middle of the line, as in the third line.
 Shakespeare has other literary pieces that are also good sources of blank verse examples.

 You stars that reign’d at my nativity,

 Now draw up Faustus like a foggy mist